yuzhou2/swagger-doclet/README.md

 	</pre></code>
 	</td></tr>

 	<tr><td>-apiInfoFile</td><td>The path to the json include file that contains the Info that should be included in the generated json.
+NOTE wrap this in single qoutes to escape spaces.
 For example for Carma we use:
 	<p></p>
 	<p>-apiInfoFile ${project.build.directory}/swagger/includes/apiinfo.json</p>